 Genetic engineering provides a means to introduce genes into plants via mechanisms that are different in some respects from classical breeding.
 A number of commercialized, genetically engineered (GE) varieties, most notably canola, cotton, maize and soybean, were created using this technology, and at present the traits introduced are herbicide and/or pest tolerance.
 In 2007 these GE crops were planted in developed and developing countries on more than 280 million acres (113 million hectares) worldwide, representing nearly 10% of rainfed cropland.
 Although the United States leads the world in acres planted with GE crops, the majority of this planting is on large acreage farms.
 In developing countries, adopters are mostly small and resource-poor farmers.
-For farmers and many consumers worldwide, planting ing GE crops and product
+For farmers and many consumers worldwide, planting and earing GE crops and products made from the

-For more information:
+For more information Lemaux, P.G.

-Lemaux PG.
 Annual Review of Plant Biology 2008 & 2009